Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 According to the Association of Alberta Sexual Assault Services and Statistics Canada:

-- Women are more likely (29%) to report experiencing unwanted sexual behaviour in the workplace than men (19%).
+- women are more likely (29%) to report experiencing unwanted sexual behaviour in the workplace than men (17%)

 According to Statistics Canada, some groups are more likely to experience sexual violence:

-- In 2014, Canadians who identified as homosexual or bisexual had a rate of sexual assault 6 times higher than those who identified as heterosexual.
+In 2019, Canadians who identified as bisexual had a rate of sexual assault 29 times higher than those who identified as heterosexual.
+Almost half of all transgender people (47%) have been sexually assaulted at some point in their lives.

-- Indigenous women and girls in Canada are 3 times more likely to be victims of violence than non-Indigenous women.
-In 2014, the rate of self-reported sexual assault among Indigenous people was approximately 3 times higher than among non-Indigenous people (58 versus 20 per 1,000 population).
+Indigenous women and girls in Canada are 3 times more likely to be victims of violence than non-Indigenous women.
+In 2022, almost half (46%) of Indigenous women have experienced sexual assault.
+In comparison, a third (33%) on non-Indigenous women have experienced sexual assault in their lifetime.

 Myths about sexual assault